bgrande/pwgenerator-extension/README.md

 * activeTab
 * website access for http and https

 Issues
 =======
-* options are not retrieved completely
+1) options are not retrieved completely
-* standard options are incomplete
+2) standard options are incomplete
-* check the overlay id naming -> might cause conflicts if there is no password input field id
+3) check the overlay id naming -> might cause conflicts if there is no password input field id
-* make escape work to close overlay field if not needed
+4) make escape work to close overlay field if not needed

 Todo
 ======
-* use option servicename within content script
+1) show/load already saved options at options page
-* find a better way to get/recognize the service/loginname
+2) use option servicename within content script
-* show/load already saved options at options page
+3) find a better way to get/recognize the service/loginname
-* use extension icon to activate generator overlay on input field
+4) use extension icon to activate generator overlay on input field